 A patent is a techno-legal document that grants an applicant a patent right in exchange for complete disclosure of the invention.
 The patented invention cannot be produced, used, sold, or imported by anyone else without the owner’s consent. it requires time and a reasonable amount of skill to convert an idea of an invention to the possession of actual patent rights.
 One of the key requirements for an invention to qualify for a patent is that it must be new.
 In other words, the invention must not be in the public domain in any format—verbal, written, audio, visual, or the like.

 Different searches (state of-the-art searches and novelty searches) are conducted with a different feature of the invention to gain information about its potential novelty and, in some cases, its potential non-obviousness.
 After the inventor believes that novelty has been established, the process of securing an active patent right continues with skillful patent drafting.

-The specification includes components such as the Title, Background, Object, Summary, Brief Description of Drawings (if any), Detailed description, Technical advantages, Claims, and Abstract.
+A typical patent specification includes components such as the Title, Background, Object, Summary, Brief Description of Drawings (if any), Detailed Description, Technical Advantages, Claims, and Abstract.

 There are two types of patent applications involved while applying for patent protection:

 - Provisional Specification

 - Complete Specification

 Both the applications are techno-legal documents that require professionals who understand the underlying technology used in the invention as well as the laws and regulations that will be imposed on the invention.